yeyechen/HKU-DL-cw3/README.md

 ## 1 Introduction

 ### 1.1 Large Language Models and Enhanced Reliability
 Large language models, such as GPT-3 and its successors, have revolutionized natural language processing by enabling sophisticated text generation and understanding.
-A prominent technique used to enhance the reliability of these models is "majority voting."
+A prominent technique used to enhance the reliability of these models is majority voting.
 This method aggregates predictions to improve accuracy and robustness in decision-making, capitalizing on the extensive pre-training of these models to produce consistent outputs without additional fine-tuning.

 ### 1.2 Multi-choice Question Answering
 Multiple-choice question answering is crucial for evaluating the reasoning capabilities of large language models.
 It involves providing a question with several possible answers, only one of which is correct.
 This task demonstrates a model's ability to comprehend and apply its pre-trained knowledge to new scenarios, particularly through datasets like the AI2 Reasoning Challenge (ARC), which tests a broad range of reasoning skills.